bopen/earthdatahub-catalogue/catalogue/climate-dt-2/ICON-SSP3-7.0-sfc-hourly-high-maps/description.md

 This dataset contains surface variables from the second generation Climate Adaptation Digital Twin of the Destination Earth initiative.
-It includes data from the Historical Run (1990–2014) of the ICON model.
-This data was regridded from the original HEALPix H128 grid to a regular latitude-longitude grid at approximately 0.44°.
-The temporal resolution is 1-hour.
+It includes data from the SSP3-7.0 Scenario (2015–2049) of the ICON model.
+This data was regridded from the original HEALPix H1024 grid to a regular latitude-longitude grid at approximately 0.044°.
+The temporal resolution is 1 hour.

 The dataset's chunking is optimized for map visualization.